mmjulkowska/SNPer/README.md

 A small tool that will help you visualize the GWAS results from many different experiments.
 You can cite the SNPer as:
 Julkowska, M.M.
 "V1.0.2 mmjulkowska/SNPer: Release including README :)" DOI: 10.5281/zenodo.1227775

-you can either run the SNPer [on-line](https://mmjulkowska.shinyapps.io/SNPer/) or by typing into your browser
+you can either run the SNPer [on-line](https://mmjulkowska.shinyapps.io/SNPer/) or by typing into the terminal windown of the R/S-studio the following commands:

 `install.packages(shiny)`